fullhunt/wp2shell-scan/README.md

 # 🚨 Announcement (July 2026)

 CVE-2026-63030 ("wp2shell") is a pre-authenticated remote code execution vulnerability in WordPress core.
-A route-confusion / index-desynchronisation bug in the REST API batch endpoint (`/batch/v1`) lets an unauthenticated attacker smuggle an unsanitised `author_exclude` value into `WP_Query`, resulting in SQL injection — and, where the database user holds the FILE privilege, remote code execution via `SELECT ...
+A route-confusion / index-desynchronisation bug in the REST API batch endpoint (`/batch/v1`) lets an unauthenticated attacker smuggle an unsanitised `author_exclude` value into `WP_Query`, resulting in SQL injection.
+Where the database user holds the FILE privilege, this leads to remote code execution via `SELECT ...
 INTO OUTFILE`.
-No plugins are required; a stock WordPress install is affected.
+No plugins are required.
+A stock WordPress install is affected.

-WordPress shipped fixes in **6.9.5, 7.0.2, and 7.1-beta2** — patch immediately.
-If help is needed in scanning and discovering this vulnerability on your infrastructure, please get in touch at (team@fullhunt.io).
+WordPress shipped fixes in **6.9.5, 7.0.2, and 7.1-beta2**.
+Patch immediately.
+If you need help scanning or discovering this vulnerability on your infrastructure, email team@fullhunt.io.

 | Branch | Vulnerable | Fixed |
 |--------|------------|-------|